mikey242/kudos-docs/docs/developers/actions.md

 ### kudos_submit_payment

-This action accurs immediately after a payment has been submitted.
+This action occurs immediately after a payment has been submitted.
 This action gives you access to the form data submitted.

 ```php title="functions.php"
 function kudos_on_payment_submit( array $args ) {